 Lee: Hello, and welcome to the show Daniel.

-Daniele: Thanks very much for having me Lee.
+Daniel: Thanks very much for having me Lee.

 Lee: I appreciate it.
 I can’t remember how I came across yourself.
 I know that I follow a partner of HAX, Benjamin Joffey who’s a friend, and I believe that bisu came through the HAX hardware accelerator program.

-Daniele: Yes.
+Daniel: Yes.
 So Ben’s a great guy.
 HAX is a program we went through in 2017, three month accelerator.
 They were an early stage startup, they helped get us through, fundraising, product development, user experience, and then… Yeah, they invested in us.
 So we have a lifetime partnership as it were.

 Lee: So does that mean you had to go and live in Shenzhen?
 Where are you just now?

-Daniele: So I’m in Tokyo right now.
+Daniel: So I’m in Tokyo right now.
 I’ve been here for the last six or a bit years, but I was in Shenzhen for three months for that program.
 And then they have an office in SF, and I go to SF reasonably regularly now.
 I typically go to US once a month.

 Lee: What caught my attention was, I saw you claiming that, I don’t want to say claiming because I actually think you’re correct, so it understates it.
 You’re on record as saying that we’re flushing terabytes of data down the toilet.
 And your aim is to help us capture that data for health and fitness.
 And you also said you think the toilet will change it from a waste collection device to a data collection device.
 I think you estimated in a five to seven year time frame.
 So that perspective of changing the toilet to a data collection device, could you briefly explain that?

-Daniele: Sure.
+Daniel: Sure.
 So I’m not the first person to talk about health sensing in toilets.
 This is an idea that was really raised 20 years ago by a Japanese company called Panasonic, and 2008 a Japanese company called Toto actually made the first such product.
 Which is about $4,000.
 It was installed in elderly care homes and it detected glucose in urine.
 And two years later they shut the whole thing down.
 And there are a couple of reasons for this.
 One is that the technology that they use, called microfluidics was very much in its infancy at the time, the whole field is only about 27 years old.
 So by then it was about

 Lee: Microfluidics is 27 years old?

-Daniele: Roughly speaking.
+Daniel: Roughly speaking.
 And the second one is it was very expensive and bulky.
 Probably the most important issue is that what they were detecting in urine was glucose.
 And that’s something which may or may not appear even if you have high blood sugar.
 So it has what we call a false negative risk that the user might think, “Ah, my blood sugar is not high because there’s no glucose in my urine.”
 But actually their blood sugar is high, it’s just it’s not appearing.
 They learned the lesson the hard way.
 But technically speaking, it’s already been done, but just not, I think in the ultimate way it’s going to be done.
 So let’s talk now about what it’s going to become.

-Daniele: There are two sources of data from your body that you released in the toilet, one in the urine and one in the faeces.
+Daniel: There are two sources of data from your body that you released in the toilet, one in the urine and one in the faeces.
 The toilets of the near future will be gathering data across a range of sources.
 Naturally you can gather a lot of this data outside the toilet, there are some things that having a toilet form factor make it easier.
 So for example, if you want to do very deep analysis, for example of metabolites, or highly complex sensing, you need a lot of space.

-Daniele: So if you wanted to have a, it’s called a mass spectrometer, it’s basically a lab equipment.
+Daniel: So if you wanted to have a, it’s called a mass spectrometer, it’s basically a lab equipment.
 You would need probably the form factor of a toilet to have a place to actually conceal it, it would not be a portable product like ours.
 If you want something that’s more simple, but still highly actionable like how much salt is in your diet, how much potassium, how much magnesium, you could use something that’s a lot more small.
 It could be in the toilet, but could also be portable.

-Daniele: But let’s come back to the important point is, what actually is in your waste, okay?
+Daniel: But let’s come back to the important point is, what actually is in your waste, okay?
 It’s your information on your diet, your protein intake, your fruit and vegetable intake, your hydration, your electrolytes, it’s hormone markers, testosterone, estrogen, progesterone, pregnancy fertility, hormones, cortisol, you can test the saliva but urine is also good.
 It’s inflammation markers, it’s markers of oxidative stress.
 And these have different sensing technology that’s required.

-Daniele: I see sometimes people have the perception that blood is the gold standard of health tracking, and there are many biomarkers for which that is the case so glucose 100%, vitamin D 100%, but are many biomarkers of which urine is the gold standard or even saliva, say saliva cortisol, saliva is best possible bio fluid for testing cortisol.
+Daniel: I see sometimes people have the perception that blood is the gold standard of health tracking, and there are many biomarkers for which that is the case so glucose 100%, vitamin D 100%, but are many biomarkers of which urine is the gold standard or even saliva, say saliva cortisol, saliva is best possible bio fluid for testing cortisol.

-Daniele: In the case of urine, you want to test electrolytes and pH for example, the urine test is much more reliable than the blood test.
+Daniel: In the case of urine, you want to test electrolytes and pH for example, the urine test is much more reliable than the blood test.
 Probably sodium is the only electrolyte in serum that’s really good because most of your sodium is held in your blood.
 Most of the non-sodium electrolytes are held outside the blood.
 So really what we say is, this is about a missing piece of the health puzzle that’s completely painless, that you have to produce enough sample every day.
 Getting enough serum at home is obviously very difficult as Theranos found out.
 And with a single measurement taken daily or even less often a week, gives you the overall picture of, okay, what is looking good and what needs work without having to obsess about the detail of your health.

 Lee: Thank you for the great introduction.
 I also was of the opinion that blood was, I’m laughing because I realize lately I’ve been realizing I’m wrong.
 I also had implicitly accepted that blood was a gold standard.
 But then Incidentally, and I wish I’d had a lot more time to go into the field before talking with yourself or maybe it’s a nice coincidence, because sometimes it’s better when you don’t know things when you talk to another.
 Certainly for an audience.